Chebyshev distance: Properties

 In one dimension, all Lp metrics are equal – they are just the absolute value of the difference.

-The two dimensional Manhattan distance has "circles" i.e. level sets in the form of squares, with sides of length √2r, oriented at an angle of π/4 (45°) to the coordinate axes, so the planar Chebyshev distance can be viewed as equivalent by rotation and scaling to (i.e. a linear transformation of) the planar Manhattan distance.
+The two-dimensional Manhattan distance has "circles" i.e. level sets in the form of squares, with sides of length √2r, oriented at an angle of π/4 (45°) to the coordinate axes, so the planar Chebyshev distance can be viewed as equivalent by rotation and scaling to (i.e. a linear transformation of) the planar Manhattan distance.

 However, this geometric equivalence between L1 and L∞ metrics does not generalize to higher dimensions.
 A sphere formed using the Chebyshev distance as a metric is a cube with each face perpendicular to one of the coordinate axes, but a sphere formed using Manhattan distance is an octahedron: these are dual polyhedra, but among cubes, only the square (and 1-dimensional line segment) are self-dual polytopes.
 Nevertheless, it is true that in all finite-dimensional spaces the L1 and L∞ metrics are mathematically dual to each other.

 On a grid (such as a chessboard), the points at a Chebyshev distance of 1 of a point are the Moore neighborhood of that point.

 The Chebyshev distance is the limiting case of the order-$p$ Minkowski distance, when $p$ reaches infinity.

 Applications

 The Chebyshev distance is sometimes used in warehouse logistics, as it effectively measures the time an overhead crane takes to move an object (as the crane can move on the x and y axes at the same time but at the same speed along each axis).

-It is also widely used in electronic Computer-Aided Manufacturing (CAM) applications, in particular, in optimization algorithms for these.
-Many tools, such as plotting or drilling machines, photoplotter, etc. operating in the plane, are usually controlled by two motors in x and y directions, similar to the overhead cranes.
+It is also widely used in electronic computer-aided manufacturing (CAM) applications, in particular, in optimization algorithms for these.

+Generalizations

+For the sequence space of infinite-length sequences of real or complex numbers, the Chebyshev distance generalizes to the $\ell^\infty$-norm; this norm is sometimes called the Chebyshev norm.
+For the space of (real or complex-valued) functions, the Chebyshev distance generalizes to the uniform norm.